Assistant Professor of Sociology and of Women's and Gender Studies

 One strand of my research investigates the relationships between culture, identity, and family relationships.
 Works pertaining to this strand address the following questions: What are the cultural understandings of sexuality that exist currently in the United States?
 How do individuals utilize, negotiate, or disrupt existing cultural understandings of sexuality?
 I bring feminist and poststructural theoretical perspectives to these questions.

 Projects in this area include an analysis of the sexual identities of rural gays and lesbians.
 Motivated by research that points to the increasing geographical diversity of gays and lesbians - in contrast to cultural narratives that link gay and lesbian sexualities to urban spaces - this project demonstrates how rural contexts shape the way that people construct gay and lesbian identities.
-Other analyses of the project examine how gender and class matter for the way people make sense of geography and for the experiences of sexual minorities in rural areas.
+Other analyses of the project examine how gender, class and race matter for the way people make sense of geography and for the experiences of sexual minorities in rural areas.

 The second strand of my research investigates law as a central site where ideas about sexuality are constructed and contested.
 In this research, I ask: How do people make sense of their identities and family relationships through the law?
 How do people make sense of others’ rights claims?
 I bring a legal consciousness theoretical perspective to bear on these questions.